Kirwan

 Kirwan has shown very soft population growth performance across periods assessed by AreaSearch

-Based on ABS population updates and AreaSearch's validation of new addresses, the Kirwan statistical area (Lv2) had an estimated population of around 21,261 as of Nov 2025.
-This figure reflects a growth of 481 people since the 2021 Census, which reported a population of 20,780.
-AreaSearch's estimation is based on resident population data from June 2024 and an additional 26 validated new addresses since the Census date.
-The population density was calculated at 1,815 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 57% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Kirwan is around 21,263.
+This reflects an increase of 483 people since the 2021 Census, which reported a population of 20,780.
+The change is inferred from AreaSearch's estimate of 21,260 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 27 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,815 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Natural growth contributed approximately 56.99999999999999% of overall population gains during recent periods in Kirwan.

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data.
-According to these projections, the Kirwan (SA2) population is expected to decline by 645 persons by 2041, while specific age cohorts like the 25 to 34 group are anticipated to grow, with an increase of 629 people projected over this period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Over this period, projections indicate a decline in overall population by 648 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to increase by 630 people.

 Frequently Asked Questions - Population